The Art of War (Sabaton album): Personnel

+Charts

 In popular culture

 "40:1" became a hit in Poland and Sabaton was asked to perform it on the Polish Independence Day celebration in Gdańsk in 2008.
 "40:1" is also used as an entrance song by Polish mixed martial artist Damian Grabowski.

 The title track was featured in the Sabaton Soundtrack DLC for the grand strategy game Europa Universalis IV.